Super FX: Function

 The Super FX chip is used to render 3D polygons and to assist the SNES in rendering advanced 2D effects.
 This custom-made RISC processor is typically programmed to act like a graphics accelerator chip that draws polygons to a frame buffer in the RAM that sits adjacent to it.
 The data in this frame buffer is periodically transferred to the main video memory inside of the console using DMA in order to show up on the television display.

 The first version of the chip, commonly referred to as simply "Super FX", is clocked with a 21.4 MHz signal, but an internal clock speed divider halves it to 10.7 MHz.
 Later on, the design was revised to become the Super FX GSU (Graphics Support Unit); this, unlike the first Super FX chip revision, is able to reach 21 MHz.

 All versions of the Super FX chip are functionally compatible in terms of their instruction set.
 The differences arise in how they are packaged, their pinout, and their internal clock speed.
-As a result of changing the package when creating the GSU-2, more external pins were available and assigned for addressing.
+As a result of changing the package from 100 to 112 pins when creating the GSU-2, more external pins were available and assigned for addressing.
 As a result, a larger amount of external ROM or RAM can be accessed.

+Usage

-UsageStar Fox uses the chip for the rendering of hundreds of simultaneous 3D polygons.
+Star Fox uses the chip for the rendering of hundreds of simultaneous 3D polygons.
 It uses scaled 2D bitmaps for lasers, asteroids, and other obstacles, but other objects such as ships are rendered with 3D polygons.
 Super Mario World 2: Yoshi's Island uses the chip for 2D graphics effects like sprite scaling and stretching.

 Game cartridges that contain a Super FX chip have additional contacts at the bottom of the cartridge that connect to the extra slots in the cartridge port that are not otherwise typically used.
 Therefore, Super FX games cannot be plugged into cartridge adapters which predate the release of Super FX games.
 This includes cheat devices, such as the Game Genie.